Icelk/icelk.dev/public/articles/search-engine.md

 As any good project manager, I set up some goals before starting the theory work and coding.

 -   Prioritize memory/disk use over performance.
 This implies searching through each of the matching files, for every query.
 -   Typo tolerance.
-You should be able to get results if you search with the start of a word.
+You should be able to get results if you search for the start of a word or if you missed some characters.
 -   Fast enough for updating the results for each key press.
 The server shouldn't be the bottleneck, rather the network is.
 -   Rank hits
-    -   How close the used word is to the proposed using typo tolerance.
+    -   How close the used word is to the guessed (using typo tolerance).
-    -   And occurrences closer together is better.
+    -   AND occurrences closer together is better.
-    -   And not occurrences closer together is worse.
+    -   AND NOT occurrences closer together is worse.
     -   More links to the page is better.

 I've implemented all of these goals, except the last part of the rating.
 I'm simply not crawling the site.
-I'll [get back](#kvarn-integration) to that.
+I'll [get back](#kvarn-integration) to that below.

 ## Platform